 - applications from departments for the extended closure of public records and restrictions placed by departments on the release of public records under the Open Government Initiative

 - matters relating to the application of the Freedom of Information Act 2000 to information contained in public records that are historical records within the meaning of Part VI of that Act(3)

 - preservation of public records in places of deposit and facilities for public access to them

 Forum on Historical Manuscripts and Academic Research (formerly the Advisory Council on Historical Manuscripts)

-The Forum on Historical Manuscripts and Academic Research will consider and provide advice to the Lord Chancellor on matters relating to manuscripts, records and archives, other than the public records, and particularly:
+The Forum on Historical Manuscripts and Academic Research will consider and provide advice to the Secretary of State for Culture, Media and Sport on matters relating to manuscripts, records and archives, other than the public records, and particularly:

 - the location, collection, care, custody, preservation, acquisition, sale, and use in all formats of such documents

 - the compilation and dissemination of information about them

 - any questions affecting such documents as may be referred for its consideration, including issues relating to the statutory duties of the Master of the Rolls in respect of manorial and tithe documents, and the making of recommendations to appropriate Ministers on the allocation of archives and manuscripts accepted for the nation in lieu of tax